CBaldock2/SQL/README.md

 # SQL-Portfolio
-SQL Portfolio is exactly what it sounds like! welcome to my SQL Portfolio!
+SQL Portfolio is exactly what it sounds like!
+Welcome to my SQL Portfolio!